Elementary School Program

 How is the grade 1 program structured at EDIA?

-Grade 1 classes meet 5 days a week for students in our online classrooms.
-Students receive academic instruction in English, Math, Science and Social Studies.
+Grade 1 classes meet 5 days a week, Sunday-Thursday, for students in our online classrooms.
+Students receive academic instruction in English, Math, Science, Social Studies, Arabic and Physical Education (PE).
 Instruction is built upon prior learning experiences and helps to check a students understanding of grade level concepts.
 Reading and writing support is highlighted also.
-Special subject instruction includes Quran, Arabic, Islamic Studies and STEAM.
+Special subject instruction includes Quran and Islamic Studies for further enrichment.
 Core Knowledge curriculum is used for instruction in academic classes.
 Learning opportunities are hands-on, project-based and traditional.
 We prioritize helping students meet grade level benchmarks based upon U.S. common core state standards, next generation science standards, and the Core Knowledge sequence.
 In addition, we use an approach of learning that helps students to develop 21st century skills and develop positive characters.

 How is the curriculum used for students?